guildai/guildai/guild/tests/uat/concurrent-queues.md

     ... time.sleep(seconds)
     ... """)

-Start four runs - three will be started within one second (poll interval of each of the queues) and the fourth started when a queue is empty, 10 seconds later.
+Stage four runs - three will be started within one second (poll interval of each of the queues) and the fourth started when a queue is empty, 10 seconds later.